The Beer Store: Green policies

 TBS’ recycling efforts translate into cost savings for municipal governments as municipalities need not spend tax revenue on recycling packaging that TBS sells.
 In 2008, TBS estimated that its return program has saved taxpayers $38 million in avoided waste management and recycling program costs per year.
 In 2012, the TBS estimated that savings had increased to $40 million with 94% of beer containers and 81% of LCBO containers recycled.

 The Beer Store also is actively engaged in reducing its carbon footprint by finding innovative ways to reduce its energy consumption, a key input for any retail organization, especially one with a need to constantly refrigerate its product.
 A notable initiative is the use of outside air to cool beer when outside temperatures provide for such a tactic.

 Pierre Sadik, Senior Policy Adviser at the David Suzuki Foundation has stated, "Ontarians should be proud of The Beer Store's environmental achievements.
 It's time businesses across the province follow The Beer Store's lead and turn their talk about waste diversion into real action."

 Ontario's bottle deposit return program for beer containers had been operated by the Beer Store exclusively.
 In 2024, the Beer Store handled more than 1.6 billion bottle returns at its locations.
 Due to the reduction of beer store locations and the expanding sales of beer outside of TBS, on January 1, 2026, grocery stores that are larger than 4,000 square feet that have been licensed to sell alcohol will be required to accept returns and pay back deposits as a condition of keeping their liquor license.
 Retail grocery stores have objected to assuming the costs and logistics involved.

+In November 2025, the Beer Store announced that it had reached an agreement-in-principle to allow grocery stores to refer customers to the nearest Beer Store outlet to return empty beer and wine bottles.
+Grocers who sign on to the agreement will pay 17 cents per container to The Beer Store and display signage advising customers to return empties to the nearest TBS outlet.